Safe Environment

 SEP Q&A

-YES.
 Members of the Knights of Columbus must remain informed of, and compliant with, diocesan and parish safe environment requirements generally applicable to all volunteers on diocesan and parish property.

 Does the council pay for the background check if a Knight is not a volunteer in other parish activities (in which case the Catholic Diocese pays)?